 This is my son, Reid, holding a brown trout he caught in Idaho.

-We have three dogs: Hobo, Pip and Knuck.
+We have two dogs: Hobo and Pip.
 Each has a special story about how it got its name.
 One summer day, a big, black, Labrador Retriever showed up at our house, just like a hobo might show up somewhere.
 So, we named him Hobo and he likes to help me write!
-Pip, the runt of a Brittany litter, is still real small, so her name is short for pipsqueak.
-Knuck, a German Shorthair, is a big goofy knucklehead.
-What’s the story behind your pet’s name?
+Pip was the runt of a Brittany litter.
+Because she was so small, we named her Pip, which is short for Pipsqueak.
+What’s the story behind your pet's name?

 When I was about ten, I showed my grandma a poem I had written.
 She encouraged me to keep writing, and I have been writing ever since.
 I had some poems published in magazines when I was grown up, and became a published author in 2001 with my first book, S is for Show Me, A Missouri Alphabet.